Kindhearted57/move-fuzzer/README.md

 ```

-From this section on, I document my reasonings on this project:
+From the next  section on, I document my reasonings on this project:

 ## Move Smart Contract Fuzzing